 '''

-if( Jessica.isNet(RIGHT) )
+if Jessica.isNet(RIGHT) :

-{

-Jessica.turn(RIGHT);

-Jessica.toss();

-Jessica.turn(LEFT);

-}
+Jessica.turn(RIGHT)

+Jessica.toss()

+Jessica.turn(LEFT)

+Jessica.hop()

-Jessica.hop(); '''
+'''

-6.4.2 Jeroo's if-else structure
+6.4.1 Jeroo's if-else structure

-Figure 6.6 shows the syntax of the if-else structure in Jeroo's Java/C++/C#-style language.
+Figure 6.6 shows the syntax of the if-else structure in Jeroo's Python-style language.

-There are four important things to observe about the syntax.
+There are six important things to observe about the syntax.

-- 1. The condition must be in parentheses. - 2.
-There is no semicolon after the parentheses. - 3.
-There is no semicolon after the keyword else. - 4.
-The if-else structure is not a method, which means that we do not send it as a message to a Jeroo object.
+- 1. The condition can be enclosed in parentheses, but this is not necessary. - 2.
+The colons are required after the condition and after the else. - 3.
+The true branch must be a group of statements that are indented to the same level. - 4.
+The else must be unindented to the level of the if. - 5.
+The false branch must be a group of statements that are indented to the same level. - 6.
+The if structure is not a method, which means that we do not send it as a message to a Jeroo object.